 What to Expect Following Your Treatment

 After you’ve had your veneers fitted, it’s normal to feel some slight pain, discomfort, and tenderness around your mouth and gums.
 Your teeth might also feel a little sensitive — especially to cold food or drinks — due to the bonding cement that’s used to fit a veneer to the surface of a tooth.
 Post-op pain should begin to ease after a few days, but it’s worth having a couple of painkillers on hand to ease any discomfort.
+Your dentist will be able to give you more detailed tips on how to ease pain after veneers are placed onto your teeth.

 General Post-Op Guidelines to Follow